 - Neurological - eg, tics, psychogenic cough.
 Psychogenic cough may be bizarre, honking and decrease with sleep or attention to other activities.

-- For a full list of other causes, see the BTS guidelines.
+- For a full list of other causes, see the British Thoracic Society (BTS) guidelines.

 Make an initial assessment, looking for pointers towards a specific cause, and for any 'red flags' (see box).